Skip to main content

 Whether someone is struggling with alcohol, prescription medications, or illicit drugs, help is usually available.

-UHC typically covers treatment for addiction to both prescription painkillers (like oxycodone or hydrocodone) and illicit opioids such as heroin and fentanyl.
+UnitedHealthcare (UHC) frequently covers treatment for opioid addiction, including both prescription medications (like oxycodone or hydrocodone) and illicit opioids (i.e., heroin and fentanyl).

 Stimulant Use Disorders